-г ···· Summer 1 (April to May) UK Physical Landscapes This topic fits into the Paper 2 - UK Geographical Issues exam.
+UK Physical Landscapes

+This topic fits into the Paper 2 - UK Geographical Issues exam.
 In this physical geography topic, students will have the opportunity to develop their knowledge of the three major rock types to understand how they have shaped the UK's physical landscape.
 They will learn about the distinctive uplands of northern Scotland and the lowlands of southeast England which are divided by the Tees-Exe line.

 Students will go on to learn investigate the role of glaciation, tectonic activity and humans in shaping the landscape before moving on to study a variety of UK landscapes and features such as Chalk and Clay landscapes, Limestone scenery and the Granite tors of Dartmoor.

+Summer 1 (April to May)

-Summer 2 (May-July) Rivers and Rivers fieldwork Students will draw upon their knowledge and understanding of rivers and extend this by going into greater depth as to how and why the river and its valley change with distance downstream.
+Rivers and Rivers fieldwork

+Students will draw upon their knowledge and understanding of rivers and extend this by going into greater depth as to how and why the river and its valley change with distance downstream.
 The aim of this topic is to be able to use far more technical vocabulary (buzzwords) e.g. Instead of simply using the word erode, students will refer to the specific processes e.g. hydraulic action, abrasion etc. They will be able to explain the formation of waterfalls, meanders, oxbow lakes and deltas, to name a few.
 In addition to studying the cause and effects and the methods of managing floods, students will use the command word 'assess' to make a judgement about which are the greatest impacts or the most successful/unsuccessful responses.

-Summer 2 (cont) (July) The UK's evolving Human landscape This unit studies the processes of change in UK cities and global factors such as globalisation which have affected them.
-It explores why population, economic activity and settlements are key elements of the human landscape.
-Students explore the impact of globalisation, trade, investment and migration on UK cities.
-Students will also study the interdependence between the city and surrounding rural areas.
+The UK's evolving Human landscape